Archips/FdF/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Compile the source files using the provided Makefile.
+3. Compile the source files using the provided Makefile (`make bonus` for all features).
 4. Run the program, specifying a .fdf file as input:
    `./fdf [map].fdf`
 6. The program will display the 3D wireframe model of the landscape in a graphical window.